-Identify the context of the identified class, including student population.
-Guiding Questions Identify the context of the identified class, including student population.
-Identify the course-long interval of instruction (e.g., trimester, semester, one school year).
-Identify the course-long interval of instruction (e.g., trimester, semester, one school year).
-Identify the content area enduring skills, concepts, and/or processes that your goal will target.
-(In the KCAS for Mathematics, the "Enduring Understandings" reflect the enduring learning advocated in the goal-setting for student growth process.
-Consult the Enduring Skills Initial List for your content area for examples.)
-Guiding Questions In collaboration with colleagues, identify the enduring skills, concepts, and processes for my content area. ✓ Based on my content standards, what are the enduring skills, concepts and processes students should master by the end of the school year/course? ✓ Do the identified skills, concepts and processes represent essential learning that: ENDURES beyond a single test date, is of value in other disciplines, is relevant beyond the classroom, is worthy of embedded, course-long focus, and may necessary for the next level of instruction (next grade or future course)? ✓ What does it look like for students to be performing at proficiency level on these skills, concepts and processes?
+In collaboration with colleagues, identify the enduring skills\, concepts, and processes for my content area.

+- ✓ Based on my content standards, what are the enduring skills\, concepts and processes students should master by the end of the school year/course? - ✓ Do the identified skills, concepts and processes represent essential learning that: ENDURES beyond a single test date, is of value in other disciplines, is relevant beyond the classroom, is worthy of embedded, course-long focus, and may necessary for the next level of instruction (next grade or future course)? - What does it look like for students to be performing at proficiency level on these skills, concepts and processes?
 How do I know?

-Pinpoint areas of need based on my current students' abilities. ✓ Are there any enduring skills, concepts or processes my students Are the areas of need identified appropriate for a year-long/course-long student growth goal?
-Are the areas of need identified appropriate for a year-long/course-long student growth goal?
+Pinpoint areas of need based on my current students' abilities.

+- ✓ Are there any enduring skills\, concepts or processes my students lack overall?
+What are the biggest areas of need? - ✓ What are my students' abilities?
+How have I collected and analyzed evidence/data to determine patterns, trends, strengths and weaknesses for all students? (eg., formative processes, analysis of student work, anecdotal notes, last year's data, previous teachers) - Are the areas of need identified appropriate for a year-long/courselong student growth goal?